Shashwat986/GoogleCloudVision/README.md

 1. Set the role to Project > Owner
 1. Download the JSON file with the credentials
 1. These credentials are read from the `ENV['GOOGLE_APPLICATION_CREDENTIALS']` defined in `.env.development`.
 Change that value

+### Idea

+Use these cloud vision APIs to automate the creation and validation of online scavenger hunts.
+Doesn't work as it stands right now, because the accuracy of the API is too low to be of any use.
+Note: The Kivy project is literally just boilerplate.